brokenheartz/SimiChat/README.md

 ## Getting the api key

-Firstly, you have to [get the api key](http://developer.simsimi.com)
+Firstly, you have to visit this [link](http://developer.simsimi.com)

+Register, and then get the api key.

-Afterward, save the api key in the folder where chat.py exists.
+Afterward, save the api key in __key.txt__ where the folder is same as where __chat.py__ exists.

 Then, type **./chat.py \<language\>**